Bar Rescue season 5

-The fifth season of the American reality series Bar Rescue aired on Spike on August 7, 2016 and ended on September 17, 2017 with a total of 31 episodes.
-The first three episodes aired at 9/8c before moving to 10/9c for the remainder of the season.
-Like the many season, season five was also split into multiple parts.
+The fifth season of the American reality series Bar Rescue aired on Spike on August 7, 2016, and ended on September 17, 2017, with a total of 31 episodes.
+The first three episodes aired at 9/8c, before moving to 10/9c for the remainder of the season.
+As with previous seasons, season 5 was also split into multiple parts.